Preston-Haman/Bored-with-Friends/BoredWithFriends/where you take turns sliding .md

 ﻿## Bored with Friends
 Bored with Friends is a game launcher that currently contains a game called Match Four.
 In this classic game you take turns sliding your game piece down a slotted table.
-The first player to match four of their pieces vertically, horizantally, or diagonal wins.
+The first player to match four of their pieces vertically, horizantally, or diagonally wins.
 You can play hot seat with your friends and can track your win/loss ratios.

 ## Possible Features to Add
 - More Games